-- Execute Error Detection and execute all power-up sequence, even if an error is detected - Execute Error Detection.
-If an error is detected, execute power-up sequence until the VIO supply rail is - Execute Error Detection.
+- Skip Error Detection and execute all power sequence - Execute Error Detection and execute all power-up sequence, even if an error is detected - Execute Error Detection.
+If an error is detected, execute power-up sequence until the VIO supply rail is up - Execute Error Detection.
 If an error is detected, stop power-up sequence altogether

-When an error is detected, an interrupt (INT2.OTP ERROR) is sent to the host processor regardless of the CRC CONTROL setting.
+When an error is detected, an interrupt (INT2.OTP\ERROR) is sent to the host processor regardless of the CRC\CONTROL setting.